 Protecting biodiversity: rejecting carbon offsetting

-Throughout 2024, record wildfires have raged across the Amazon rainforest – burning an area equivalent to the size of Germany during the worst drought on record: a stark illustration of climate collapse.1 We are now living through the sixth mass extinction event, with species disappearing at a rate unprecedented in human history.2 As we approach the 2024 UN Biodiversity Conference, COP16, in Colombia (21 October-1 November), the stakes for humanity and biodiversity are immense.
-At the heart of the climate and biodiversity crises is capitalism’s relentless pursuit of profit
+Throughout 2024, record wildfires have raged across the Amazon rainforest – burning an area equivalent to the size of Germany during the worst drought on record: a stark illustration of climate collapse.1 We are now living through the sixth mass extinction event, with species disappearing at a rate unprecedented in human history.2 At the 2024 UN Biodiversity Conference, COP16, in Colombia (21 October-1 November), the stakes for humanity and biodiversity are immense.
+At the heart of the climate and biodiversity crises is capitalism’s relentless pursuit of profit.

 Planting trees and other false ‘solutions’